-1. Forgetting to rehydrate
+1. Forgetting To Rehydrate

 “During exercise, you lose vital minerals through sweat, so it’s really important to rehydrate and replace the water you’ve lost, not just immediately after a gym session, but throughout the day too,” says Stirling.

-2. Not refuelling properly
+2. Not Refuelling Properly

-Giving your body the fuel it needs to recover after a workout is also vital.
 “Making sure your post-exercise nutrition is appropriate is really important,” says Stirling.

 “So try to get a balanced portion of protein and carbohydrates.
 But if fat loss is your goal, it’s also important to be cautious not to over-consume, as this will outdo the calorie deficit you’ve created.”